Enforcement Summaries

 APHIS has a number of available options to resolve a case in which the evidence substantiates that an alleged violation has occurred.
 These options include issuing regulatory correspondence (such as an official warning) to the individuals or businesses involved in the alleged violation; offering to resolve the case through a stipulated penalty; and referring the case to the USDA Office of the General Counsel for formal administrative action before the USDA Office of Administrative Law Judges.

 In many instances, APHIS may enter into a settlement agreement (or stipulation) to resolve alleged violations of APHIS-administered laws.
-In cases in which the evidence substantiates that a violation occurred and the circumstances of the alleged violation are such that APHIS determines that a penalty is appropriate, Investigative and Enforcement Services may offer to resolve the case through these pre-litigation settlement agreements.
+In cases where the evidence substantiates that a violation occurred, and the circumstances of the alleged violation are such that APHIS determines that a penalty is appropriate, Investigative and Enforcement Services may offer to resolve the case through these pre-litigation settlement agreements.

-In fiscal year 2022, APHIS Investigative and Enforcement Services issued 672 pre-litigation settlement agreements, resulting in the collection of $1,939,534 in stipulated penalties.
-A portion of those settlement agreements (157 cases and $336,090 in stipulated penalties) are the result of an expedited resolution program involving agricultural quarantine inspection activities, for which Customs and Border Protection refers the matter to Investigative and Enforcement Services while simultaneously providing evidence related to the alleged violation.
-The distribution of all cases for which pre-litigation settlement agreements were issued and stipulated penalties were also collected are shown in the following two charts.
+In fiscal year 2023, APHIS Investigative and Enforcement Services issued 476 pre-litigation settlement agreements, resulting in the collection of $1,355,414 in stipulated penalties.
+A portion of those settlement agreements (99 cases and $231,594 in stipulated penalties) are the result of an expedited resolution program involving agricultural quarantine inspection activities, for which Customs and Border Protection refers the matter to Investigative and Enforcement Services while simultaneously providing evidence related to the alleged violation.
+The distribution of all cases where APHIS issued pre-litigation settlement agreements and collected stipulated penalties are shown in the following two charts.

 *Chart does not include settlement agreements for passenger baggage or regulated garbage cases that were handled as part of the expedited resolution programs.